City Budget Planning

 Does the taxation chart include utility fees?

-ScottB asked 11 months ago
+ScottB asked about 1 year ago

 Utilities operations are funded through user fees.